grubbyplaya/Sonic-2-CE/README.md

 Delete - Reset Game

 # To Do
- - [x] Get the codebase to assemble using SPASM
+ - [x] Port the disassembly from WLA-DX to SPASM
  - [x] Reimplement SMS mappers using appvars
- - [x] Replace original 6bpp palettes with 16bpp approximations
- - [x] Emulate the SMS VDP, rendering, caches, and all
+ - [x] Emulate the SMS VDP (tilemap, sprites, scrolling, palettes, and priority tiles)
- - [x] Fix remaining runtime errors
+ - [x] Fix remaining bugs and crashes
- - [x] (MID PRIORITY) Get the game running at full speed
+ - [ ] (MID PRIORITY) Get the game running at full speed on all 84+ CE models
  - [ ] (VERY LOW PRIORITY) expand the rendering area to fill the 84+ CE's screen